jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 pulumi destroy
 ```

-choose `Y` to destroy and in about 5 minutes, everything will be removed.
+choose `yes` to destroy and in about 5 minutes, everything will be removed.